History of Kehlani in Timeline

 2021: Preference for 'They' Pronouns

-In 2021, during an interview with Byrdie Magazine, Kehlani expressed their preference for "they" pronouns over "she", stating that "something feels really affirming when people say they", and that "it feels like you really see me".
+In 2021, during an interview with Byrdie Magazine, Kehlani stated their preference for "they" over "she" pronouns.

-In early 2021, during a livestream, Kehlani announced that they are a lesbian, after having publicly identified as queer and pansexual in the past.
-They also expressed a preference for polyamorous relationships.
+In early 2021, Kehlani announced during a livestream that they are a lesbian, after having publicly identified as queer and pansexual in the past.

-October 2023: Signing of the Artists Against Apartheid open letter
+October 2023: Signing of Artists Against Apartheid Open Letter

-In October 2023, Kehlani was a principal signer of the Artists Against Apartheid open letter, expressing solidarity with Palestine.
+In October 2023, Kehlani was a principal signer of the open letter, Artists Against Apartheid.

 In November 2023, Kehlani signed an open letter calling for a ceasefire and an end to the Israeli blockade of the Gaza Strip.

-May 27, 2024: Criticism of Musicians on Gaza–Israel Conflict
+May 27, 2024: Criticism of Musicians' Silence on Gaza-Israel Conflict

-On May 27, 2024, Kehlani voiced criticism on Instagram directed at fellow musicians for their silence regarding the Gaza–Israel conflict in Palestine.
+On May 27, 2024, Kehlani criticized fellow musicians on Instagram for their silence regarding the Gaza–Israel conflict in Palestine.

-In 2024, in tandem with the release of their single "Next 2 U", Kehlani unveiled merchandise created by Palestinian, Nöl Collective creative director and founder, Yasmeen Mjalli.
-The entirety of the proceeds from the sales of the merchandise went towards aiding Palestinian, Congolese and Sudanese families, in collaboration with Operation Olive Branch.
+In 2024, Kehlani unveiled merchandise created by Palestinian, Nöl Collective creative director and founder, Yasmeen Mjalli, in tandem with the release of their single "Next 2 U".
+The proceeds from the sales went towards aiding Palestinian, Congolese and Sudanese families.

 Loading Video...